 - Blending hides the veggies.
 I use an immersion blender for a smooth texture (great for kids!).
 You’d never know how many veggies are in there.

-- Big batch for meal prep: This recipe makes great leftovers for Burritos, bowls, dips, or freezing.
+- Big batch for meal prep: This recipe makes great leftovers for vegetarian burritos recipe, bowls, dips, or freezing.
 I often double the recipe (the cook time stays the same, but natural release takes longer.

 - Instant Pot saves time: What used to take hours on the stove is now hands-off.
 Whether you soak or not, the beans come out tender every time.